The research program of GEAS is based on the study of contemporary or modern East Asia (Japan, China, Korea) in its wider global context.

 - transregional and transcultural expertise

 GEAS also strives to train doctoral candidates in transferable skills and to provide them with professional development opportunities that also enable them to pursue a career outside of academia in a policy-related area.
-Doctoral candidates will further be able to take advantage of the resources for interdisciplinary work and exchange support through the Dahlem Research School (DRS) at Freie Universität Berlin.
+Doctoral candidates will further be able to take advantage of the resources for interdisciplinary work and exchange support through the Dahlem Research School (DRS) at Freie Universität Berlin and Berlin University Alliance.

 Transferable skills of high relevance to GEAS are: